Understanding featured treatment options

 Looking to recovery

-Most men see positive results following their procedure: up to 83% of patients who had mild to moderate incontinence saw improvements out to 5 years with the AdVance Male Sling.6,7 Speak to your doctor after your procedure about when to resume physical activities.
+Most men see positive results following their procedure.
+The AdVance XP Male Sling System has demonstrated cured or improved* rates ranging from 63.2% to 83.0% at 5 years in patients with mild to moderate incontinence.2,3 Speak to your doctor after your procedure about when to resume physical activities.

 Regular follow-up visits